cmugpi/cmugpi.github.io/syllabus/index.md

 solving.
 If you solve the lab and then explain the solution to others, they haven't learned!

+We will also have a course [Piazza](https://piazza.com/class/jzojufcv14o211) where students may ask questions to TAs.

 ## Help

 If at any point during the semester you're having trouble with anything in the